sscharfenberg/arkwars/README.md

 Number of times `.env` file got submitted to git: **2**

-**Status:** backend push so we have some structure to work with in the frontend. currently working on admin area.
+**Status:** backend push so we have some structure to work with in the frontend. currently working on admin area, manage games.

 ## Requirements